-- o involuntary loss of employment;

-- o illness or incapacity;
+- o involuntary loss of employment; - o illness or incapacity;

-- o unanticipated household emergency;

-- o work demands or conditions that render continued

-employment unreasonable, such as working without being paid on schedule.
+- o unanticipated household emergency; - work demands or conditions that render continued employment unreasonable, such as working without being paid on schedule.

-0342.50.70 Discontinuing Extended MA - Notice Required
+0342.50.70 Discontinuing Extended MA - Notice Required REV:06/1998

 When a family becomes ineligible for the Family Independence Program or Section 1931 MA for reasons related to employment, the family is advised in writing of their continuing eligibility for medical coverage.
-InRhodes generates a notice informing the family of the extended MA program's eligibility requirements; the time-limited nature of the program (12 months maximum), and the exact date coverage will end when the maximum period of benefits has passed.
+InRhodes generates a notice informing the family of the extended MA program's eligibility requirements, the time-limited nature of the program (18 months maximum), and the exact date coverage will end when the maximum period of benefits has passed.
 The notice also explains that family members may qualify for Medical Assistance under other provisions of the program when eligibility for extended MA ceases.

-When extended MA is discontinued for any reason prior to the end of the maximum twelve-month period, a separate notice of adverse action is sent.
+When extended MA is discontinued for any reason prior to the end of the maximum eighteen month period, separate notice is sent.